4.4. Geometry Groups¶

 RT.trace(10000)

-For the materials to be loaded correctly all mentioned names in the .zmx
+For the materials to be loaded correctly, all required materials inside the .zmx

-file need to be included in the n_dict
+need to be included with the correct naming in the n_dict dictionary.

 repository.

-Unfortunately, the support is only experimental, as there is no official documentation on the file format.
+Unfortunately, the support is only limited, as there is no official documentation on the file format.
 Additionally, only a subset of all ZEMAX OpticStudio functionality is supported, including:

 temperature or absorption behavior of the material is neglected

-only loads lens and aperture geometries, no support for additional objects
+only loads lens and aperture geometries, no support for any additional objects

-Information on the file format can be found in [1], as well as here and here.
+Some information on the file format are available in [1], as well as here and here.

 4.4.3.
 Geometry Presets¶